google/styleguide/pyguide.md

 Decorators can perform arbitrary operations on a function's arguments or return values, resulting in surprising implicit behavior.
-Additionally, decorators execute at import time.
+Additionally, decorators execute at object definition time.
+For module-level objects (classes, module functions, ...) this happens at import time.
 Failures in decorator code are pretty much impossible to recover from.

 <a id="s2.17.4-decision"></a>
 <a id="2174-decision"></a>